weikangchia/pre-commit-hooks-plantuml/README.md

 During the commit of any PlantUML file (file with extension: .puml), if we
 - add or update a PlantUML file, a PlantUML image will be generated based on the file and commit
 - delete a PlantUML file, existing PlantUML image will be deleted together in the commit

+## License

+Distributed under the MIT License.
+See [LICENSE](license) for more information.

+## Contributing
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+## Contact

+Wei Kang - weikangchia[@]gmail.com